 There are many other CMS solutions available on the market, such as Joomla and Drupal.
 WordPress, however, is by far the most popular and versatile option.
 Because of its massive user community, WP has a very robust and healthy ecosystem.

-The plugin and theme choices for WordPress are practically limitless, with more helpful tools coming out every month.
+The options for WordPress plugins and themes are practically limitless, with more helpful tools coming out every month.
 They help improve your site performance, secure your pages, and extend their functionality.

 Still, you need to have your own web hosting account to install and manage WordPress.
 That is one big difference the CMS has with many modern website builders.